maartene/DCJam2025/docs/NOTES.md

         - Taking cooldown into account
         - Left and right arms
     - Specific party member attacks with ranged attack
-- ⚠️ Manage enemy health
+- ✅ Manage enemy health
     - ✅ Take damage
-    - State: alive or dead
+    - ✅ State: alive or dead
+- ✅ Use regular enums instead of keypaths to determine party member(s)
+- ✅ Party member frontLeft can attack